Sonnet 316

 Whose bold deft strokes can carve a message grand,

-Fair forge a country’s very will with words
+And forge a country’s very will with words

 Then sign a writ whereby a wretch be hanged;

-A nation’s history loftily consigned,
+A nation’s history loftily enshrined—

-A proclamation that can set men free,
+A proclamation that can set men free—

-A drafted law to have a race confined
+A drafted law to have a race confined—

-Or craft sweet verse to make a lover swoon.
+Then crafts a verse to make a lover swoon.

 What power dwells in but a simple pen…